 Through Newcastle's School of Geography, Politics, and Sociology, students can choose from many exciting courses, including Social Policy in Australia, Traditional Aboriginal Society, Working with Aboriginal Communities, Melanesian Societies, Islam in Modern Society, Media and Society, Juvenile Justice, and many others.

-At the University of Tasmania School of Sociology and Social Work, students can choose from many courses:
+At the University of Tasmania School of Social Sciences, students can choose from many courses:

 - Australian Society

 - Sociology of Youth

 - Crime and Criminal Justice

 India Winterim is an intensive, three-week field-based program that provides students with the opportunity to learn from and directly interact with leading social entrepreneurs, non-profit organizations and academic institutions within India’s diverse cultural, socioeconomic, and geographical mosaic.
 Each course in the program is led by one or more UI faculty and based in one of several locations throughout India.
 The courses offered rotate each year and might not always be relevant to Sociology majors.
 You are encouraged to take "Empowering Women and Children: Innovations in Sustainable Healthcare and Poverty" (led by faculty in the Department of Sociology) when available, though other courses in the program may also be relevant.